We are currently reviewing the scope and purpose of following TaPRA prizes:

 Only current TaPRA members can submit nominations for our awards or elections.
 Each nomination requires a seconder, who must also be a current member.

-Our 2021 conference will be hosted online in partnership with Liverpool Hope University.
+Our 2024 conference will be hosted in partnership with the University of Warwick, 27-29 August 2025

-Our 2021 conference will be hosted online in partnership with Liverpool Hope University.
+Our 2024 conference will be hosted in partnership with the University of Warwick.